chybie/devsummit/src/events/week-2/workshops/launching-your-PWA-to-google-play.md

 layout: layouts/event/index.njk
 ---

-Android and Chrome OS users turn to the Play store to discover and review apps, but this has usually meant Android apps.
-What about your PWA?
-In this workshop, you'll learn the basics of creating a Play store listing, bundle your PWA for distribution in Play, create a release to test and release your PWA, and answer some common questions about deploying your PWA to Play.
+Android and Chrome OS users turn to the Play Store to discover and review apps, but this has usually meant Android apps.
+In this workshop, you'll learn the basics of deploying your PWA to Play Store: how to create a listing, bundle your PWA for distribution, create a release to test, release your PWA, and more.